 DrumMic’a! by Sennheiser (Windows, Mac)

-This is a Free drum sample Software which loads inside of the free native Instruments Kontact Player.
+This is a Free drum sample Software that loads inside of the free Native Instruments Kontact Player.

 This one allows you to change between Sennheiser and Neumann Microphones which will change the drum sound a bit.

 This one also comes with a mixer where you can adjust the volume of each individual component of the kit and also allowing you to EQ, Compress, add reverb and delay, pan, etc.

 Important Note: This VST is now a KONTAKT instrument that can be used with KONTAKT Player.